zhanggq96/Minlateration/README.md

 ![][argmin p]

 It is worth noting that the optimization method used (scipy.optimize: SQLSP) requires a Jacobian (gradient) function.
-It can be shown that that gradient for *L* is given as
+It can be shown that that gradient for *L* is

 ![][gradient]